khaytsus/gqrx-scan/README.md

 There are other options in the file which can be modified to set them as defaults but almost all can be specified on the command line.

+### Troubleshooting

+  * problem connecting to "127.0.0.1", port 7356: Connection refused at /usr/local/bin/gqrx-scan line 90
+   * Enable Remote Control in GQRX.
+As of version 2.3, this option is always disabled on startup so you have to re-enable it each time you launch GQRX.
+   * If you changed the IP or Port which GQRX uses for Remote Control, you must update the script to match
+ * Perl Issues
+   * Check your dependencies

 ### Dependencies